wel-shy/portfolio-component-library/docs/introduction.md

-# Portfolio Component Library
-A component library for consitent portfolio websites.
+Component library for portfolio websites.
+These can be added to your React project and inserted where needed.
+Components are created with `styled-components`.

 ## Getting Started
 ### Installation